vanilla/vanilla-docker/README.md

 ## F.A.Q

-Q. Why is everything so low?
+Q. Why is everything so slow?
 A. Maybe you did not allocate enough Memory and CPUs to docker. `Docker` > `Preferences` > `Advanced`